scality/backbeat/docs/DesignMDIngestion.md

       Using the list of object keys, send a query directly to the metadata server with the `metadataWrapper` class in Arsenal.
         * This will get the JSON object for each object, which is put into kafka.
-* After finishing the `snapshot`, resume queueing from logs using the last stored `sequence id` as the new starting point.
+* After finishing the `snapshot`, resume queueing from raft logs using the last stored `sequence id` as the new starting point.

+With this design, Backbeat will include a new populator which reads from the Metadata server and queues the logs to Kafka.
+The consumer will not need to be changed.

 ## Dependencies

 * MongoDB
 * Existing S3 Connector
-* Backbeat (including Backbeat dependencies such as Zookeeper and Kafka)
+* Backbeat (including Backbeat dependencies, e.g. Zookeeper and Kafka)

-## Operational Considerations
+## Considerations

-To be determined.
+While taking the `snapshot` of the S3 Connector/RING, we will have to pause the consumer that will be writing to Mongo DB.
+This will be done via supervisord.

+## Background Information for Design

+* The `sequence ID` from Metadata Server will be in numerical order.
+* There will not be data that is put directly into the Zenko cloudserver - all data will be sent to the S3 Connector, and logs will come from Metadata Server.
+* There will not be pre-existing data in the Mongo database.

 ## Rejected Options